 Today’s modern classroom often integrates technology into the everyday lesson plan.
-Cell phones are used by students to engage with the teacher’s presentation and video conferencing allows remote or hybrid students to attend lectures in the comfort of their own home.
-Integrating technology in the classroom is a great way to foster student engagement and create a classroom environment that serves all types of learners.
-Technology can offer different pathways of instructions to fit the needs of each student.
+Cell phones are used by students to engage with the teacher’s presentation and videoconferencing allows remote or hybrid students to attend lectures in the comfort of their own home.

-To help prepare teachers, we’ve compiled a list of the best tech tools to use in-person, hybrid, or remotely:
+We predict that education technology will create a learning experience far better than anything we’ve seen before.
+To help prepare teachers, we’ve compiled a list of the best tech tools to use in-person, hybrid, or remotely.

 #BYOD is back!
 Encourage students to use Slack on their preferred devices to ask questions, stay up to date on assignments, and instigate a dialogue about topics they enjoy.
 With Slack, educators can hold virtual office hours or answer any questions that pop up during class or lecture.
 Additionally, Slack provides an open line of communication at all times between students, teaching assistants, professors, and school administrators.

 Bonus: Integrate your Poll Everywhere account with Slack to easily drop multiple choice questions and Q&A’s into any channel and gather insights on the fly.